rafitc/Denbu-SW-Engineering/README.md

 1. You can gitpod as your coding environment. if you want and then share the gitpod workspace to Denbu Email id (https://gitpod.io/#https://github.com/dinesh-rt/Denbu-SW-Engineering)
 2. You can fork this github repo and do your development in your own machine and submit the working code with the github repository

+Steps to compile program:
+1. make all -- build the library and compile main.c test file to create a binary called "test".
+You can run like ./test
+2. make clean - delete the object files and shared library

 Verification:
 1. We have our own tests to validate the library you are submitting.
 2. Test cases that will be validated